“Finding a decent entry-level job is no easy task.”

 If you’re still unsure about what you want to do, the best way to figure it out is by trying out different things and finding the best match first hand.
 If you didn’t do while still in school, you can try it now.

 Your twenties are an ideal time to experiment with your career choices.
 You have a chance to go through different fields and positions.
+It’s perfectly fine to work at Starbucks to hone your social skills.

 This allows you to become a well-rounded candidate and strengthen your career profile.